 A significant effect of early trauma is that the primary relationship between the infant and mother is disrupted.
 When this happens, the relationship between the infant and humanity is disrupted.
 Consequently, we grow up perceiving ourselves as separate rather than connected to others.
 Directly and indirectly, we pay a price.
 What’s done to children, they will do to society.

 Early traumas get passed on to succeeding generations.
-The compulsion to repeat the trauma on children happens without adult awareness because surviving trauma requires unconscious emotional repression and denial of the problem to defend against deep emotional pain.
+The compulsion to repeat the trauma on children happens without adult awareness.
+The reason is that surviving early trauma results in unconscious emotional repression and denial of the problem.
+This helps to defend against deep emotional pain.
 In addition, conformity and mistaken cultural beliefs about infants play a powerful role in perpetuating unrecognized early traumas.

 Because it sows the seeds of pervasive long-term adverse psychological and behavioral effects, this cycle of early traumas is our most important problem.